NYU-MMVC/template-tensorflow/README.md

 ## MMVC LAB Project Templete

 This project is a training templete based on TensorFlow and Slim.
 It is designed for rapid model development and iteration by providing flexible infrence and all popular based network and pretrained model.
-Currently, maintained by:   **Daitao Xing** (dx383@nyu.edu), **Mengwei Ren**(mengw@nyu.edu) and **Liang Niu**(liang.niu@nyu.edu) from MMVC Lab, NYU/NYU Abudhabi.
+Currently, maintained by:   **Daitao Xing** (dx383@nyu.edu), **Mengwei Ren**(mengw@nyu.edu) and **Liang Niu**(liang.niu@nyu.edu) from MMVC Lab, NYU/NYU Abu Dhabi.

 ### Features